edbzn/blog/content/blog/layout-components-angular/index.md

   title="Layout components"
 ></iframe>

 There is [an other approach](https://stackblitz.com/github/jbojcic1/angular-routing-example/tree/routing-reuse-layout-example-3-with-subscribing-to-route-events) using router events.
-Using this approach doesn't use a nested `<router-outlet>` in a dedicated layout component, but I prefer the layout component way because it feels less hacky and more declarative.
+This approach doesn't come with a nested `<router-outlet>` in a dedicated layout component, but I prefer the layout component way because it feels less hacky and more robust.